rksharmany/leader_readme/README.md

 I operate through three distinct lenses:
 1.  **The High-Performance Protector:** I am fiercely protective of this team and our mission.
 I view us as elite athletes; I expect high output but will stand in the gap to ensure you have what you need to win.
 2.  **The Systems Polymath:** I am an incessant builder.
 I look at everything as a system to be optimized.
 If I’m digging into the "why" of a process, it’s because I’m looking for the structural leverage point.
 3.  **The Cultural Hedonist:** I value the "Mover & Shaker" energy.
 Having lived in Barcelona and Berlin, I appreciate the intensity of life and work.
-I want our culture to be vibrant and high-intensity, not just functional.
+I want our culture to be vibrant and all-encompassing, not just functional.

 ---